sumanthpalla/Machine-Learning/README.md

-# cs229_ML
+## Machine Learning
-This is a public repository of my solutions of Stanford Course CS229
+This is a public repository of my solutions of Stanford Course CS229 problem sets and developing notebooks